 - The cost of the Fellowship examination (equivalent to one attempt each at the FRCPath Part 1 and FRCPath Part 2) is the same for each specialty and profession.

 - Only medical trainees are required to pay a registration fee which includes provision of an e-portfolio.
 Trainees are only expected to pay one fee at a time to the College.
-Therefore if a registered trainee chooses to become an Associate after passing FRCPath Part 1, they are not also required to pay the Registered Trainee fee although they will continue to maintain this status with the College.
-Trainees should note that it is not mandatory to become an Associate upon passing the FRCPath Part 1 examination.
+Therefore if a registered trainee chooses to become a Diplomate after passing FRCPath Part 1, they are not also required to pay the Registered Trainee fee although they will continue to maintain this status with the College.
+Trainees should note that it is not mandatory to become a Diplomate upon passing the FRCPath Part 1 examination.

-- The Registered Trainee fee is capped at a maximum of five to ensure that less than full time trainees do not pay more than their full-time colleagues.
+- The Registered Trainee fee is capped at a maximum of five years to ensure that less than full-time trainees do not pay more than their full-time colleagues.
 The cap does not apply however if a trainee chooses to become a Diplomate.

 - Trainees on maternity leave can have some or all of their Registered Trainee fee removed for the respective period while continuing to maintain this status with the College.

 - Pathology specialty registrars who are UK tax payers are eligible for full tax relief for both trainee registration fees and examination fees following an application from the College to HMRC.
 Clinical Scientist trainees in an HSST programme are also eligible for tax relief on their examination fees.
 More information is available on the tax deductibility page.